ScriptFUSION/Mapper/README.md

 ### Collection

 Maps a collection of data by applying a transformation to each datum using a callback.
 The data collection must be an expression that maps to an array otherwise null is returned.

+For each item in the collection, this strategy sets the context to the current datum and the key context to the current key, which can be retrieved using [CopyKey](#copykey).

 #### Signature